tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/running_simulation/propagation_architecture.rst

   (processed and unprocessed) and dependent variable history are deleted, *after* having reset the environment (if ``set_integrated_result`` was set to true; see above).
-In this case, the ephemerides are reset with the propagated dynamics, but the results of the propagation cannot be extracted from the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults.unprocessed_state_history`, :attr:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults.state_history` and :attr:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults.dependent_variable_history` attributes.
+In this case, the ephemerides are reset with the propagated dynamics, but the results of the propagation cannot be extracted from the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.unprocessed_state_history`, :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.state_history` and :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.dependent_variable_history` attributes.
   Note that the dependent variable history will be lost entirely in this case.